PubSub+ Cloud Connectivity Requirements

 Messaging Connectivity refers to the way messaging clients access the event broker services.
 A messaging client can connect in three ways: via the public internet, via private IP addresses, or via a hybrid of both.

 If you require a different form of networking for your Messaging Connectivity, you can choose to deploy to a Customer-Controlled Region where you have control over network configuration.
-For a summary of how different deployment options can be combined, see Deployment Options Comparison.
+For a summary of how you can combine different deployment options, see Deployment Options Comparison.

 For details about Messaging Connectivity and its use cases, see Management Connectivity for Event Broker Services and Messaging Connectivity for Outbound Connections and Client Applications.